-3 The WINMAN Policy Manager
+3. The Policy Manager

-As a general remark, we have foreseen the operation of the Policy Manager as a support component that becomes active in response to internal or external events.
+As a general remark, the operation of the Policy Manager was foreseen as a support component that becomes active in response to internal (the WO) or external events.
 These second type of events are to be raised by the Provisioning Manager and the End To End Routing module.
-The Performance Manager and the Scheduler could potentially generate events for the Policy Manager, which will be taken into account in the next system release.

-Policies allow modifying system behaviour dynamically; they are persistent but can be changed on the fly; this means than the WINMAN system's behaviour can be changed without recompiling, just adding/changing policies.
+Policies allow modifying the system behaviour dynamically; they are persistent but can be changed on the fly; this means than the WINMAN system's behaviour can be changed without recompiling, just adding/changing policies.
 The insertion or deletion of a component is known to the rest of the components by means of the infrastructure naming service.
 As a supporting component, Policy Manager adds value to the system by providing services to the rest, but its presence shall not be a prerequisite for system operation.
-The idea is that Policy Manager clients (WINMAN components that use Policy Manager functionality) would have a default "permit any" policy that allows their operation in case of Policy Manager absence.
-If Policy Manager is running, then policy-based value is added to the system.
-The Policy Manager interacts with the End to End Routing and the Provisioning Manager acting as a server: the interface with these components is carried out by the class IpolicyManager which contains two methods: getAuthorisation() and get Action().
+The idea is that the Policy Manager clients (WINMAN components that use Policy Manager functionality) would have a default "permit any" policy that allows their operation in case of Policy Manager absence.
+If the Policy Manager is running, then the policy-based value is added to the system.

-Figure 3: The Policy Manager
+Figure 3: The Policy Manager Interactions